-Figure 25 - The specific investments costs for BTES systems as a function of the maximum temperature difference in the storage, plotted for four different storage capacities.
+Figure 26 - The specific investments costs for BTES systems as a function of the maximum temperature difference in the storage, plotted for four different storage capacities.

-ATES investment cost as a function of temperature difference (for
+ATES investment cost as a function of temperature difference (for a fixed storage capacity)

-Figure 26 - The specific investments costs for ATES systems as a function of the maximum temperature difference in the storage, plotted for four different storage capacities.
+Figure 27 - The specific investments costs for ATES systems as a function of the maximum temperature difference in the storage, plotted for four different storage capacities.